artur-duart/artur-duart/README.md

 - 🔭 I'm always open to discovering new things.

-## 🛠️ Technologies I use in my daily life
+## 🛠️ Technologies I've already used

 <p align="left">
   <a href="https://skillicons.dev">